This article is part of the series

 All of us- you and me included, are the sum of our life experiences.
 Our past experiences influenced us in important ways, and are part of who we are today.

-But those memories of the past are far, FAR less important than the experiences we’re having in our lives right now.
+But those memories of the past are far less important than the experiences we’re having in our lives right now.

-If I think of my own past lovers, I have memories, but I’d have to think very, very hard to remember anything specific about those experiences, and I can no longer “feel” them.
+If I think of my own past lovers, I have memories, but I’d have to think very, very hard to remember much specific about those experiences, and I can no longer “feel” them.